Types of Chemical Peels

 What types of facial peels are there?

-Within the three categories of facial chemical peels, superficial peels, medium depth peels, and deep peels, there are many different types of peels with varying ingredients to treat a variety of conditions.
-Different acids, which are the main ingredients of chemical peels, will have a chemical reaction with the surface of the skin, which serves to exfoliate the skin, leading to new cell turnover.
+Within the three categories of facial chemical peels, superficial peels, medium-depth peels, and deep peels, there are many different types of peels with varying ingredients to treat various conditions.
+Different acids, the main ingredients of chemical peels, will have a chemical reaction with the skin’s surface, which serves to exfoliate the skin, leading to new cell turnover.
 Different acids and different concentrations of acids will have different results.
-The most common acid found in the superficial alpha hydroxy acid peels is glycolic acid, which is good for reducing the appearance of fine lines, acne, and mild skin irregularities.
-Beta hydroxy acid peels will often contain salicylic acid, which is effective at reducing acne.
-Salicylic acid peels are often combined with Trichloroacetic acid peels, which are medium depth peels.
-Phenol peels, which are deep peels, contain carbolic acid as the peeling agent, which serves to address more severe skin conditions.
+The most common acid found in the superficial alpha hydroxy acid peels is glycolic acid, which reduces the appearance of fine lines, acne, and mild skin irregularities.
+Beta hydroxy acid peels often contain salicylic acid, effectively reducing acne.
+Salicylic acid peels are often combined with Trichloroacetic acid peels, which are medium-depth peels.
+Deep phenol peels contain carbolic acid as the peeling agent, which addresses more severe skin conditions.
 When you have your consultation with Dr. Green, she will be able to determine the type of chemical peel that will work best to address your specific needs.

 How does laser skin resurfacing compare to chemical peels?

-Those with a lighter skin tone can be safely treated by a variety of laser treatments and chemical peels, but unfortunately those with a darker skin tone can be sensitive to certain lasers.
-Dr. Green has helped a variety of patients to reduce the appearance of hyperpigmentation that has been caused by lasers, and therefore encourages patients to do their research before considering laser skin resurfacing.
+Various laser treatments and chemical peels can safely treat those with a lighter skin tone, but unfortunately, those with a darker skin tone can be sensitive to certain lasers.
+Dr. Green has helped a variety of patients to reduce the appearance of hyperpigmentation that has been caused by lasers and therefore encourages patients to do their research before considering laser skin resurfacing.
 Dr. Green will always work with you to determine if a chemical peel or laser skin resurfacing treatment is best for you.

 How many types of chemical peels are there?

 The four most common types of chemical peels are AHA peels, BHA peels, TCA peels, and Phenol peels.
-AHA and BHA peels are classified as light chemical peels, whereas TCA peels are defined as medium depth peels and Phenol peels are labeled as a deep peel.
-However, the chemical solution of a peel can be custom designed for a patient in order to optimize results, which leads to a variety of possible acid combinations and concentrations.
-Dr. Green is an expert in determining which chemical solution is best for each individual patient.
+AHA and BHA peels are classified as light chemical peels, whereas TCA peels are defined as medium-depth peels and Phenol peels are labeled as deep peels.
+However, the chemical solution of a peel can be custom designed for a patient to optimize results, which leads to various possible acid combinations and concentrations.
+Dr. Green is an expert in determining which chemical solution is best for each patient.

-Depending on the type, strength, and PH content of the chemical peel, it may only be provided by an authorized physician.
-Superficial peels can generally be performed by a licensed aesthetician, whereas deeper peels require a licensed medical professional.
-A chemical peel experience provided by a certified medical professional will provide you with the tailored chemical peel experience you need in order to achieve optimal results.
-A board-certified dermatologist such as Dr. Green is incredibly knowledgeable about how chemical solutions will affect different skin types and skin conditions.
+Depending on the chemical peel’s type, strength, and PH content, it may only be provided by an authorized physician.
+A licensed aesthetician can generally perform superficial peels, whereas deeper peels require a licensed medical professional.
+A chemical peel experience provided by a certified medical professional will provide you with the tailored chemical peel experience you need to achieve optimal results.
+A board-certified dermatologist such as Dr. Green is incredibly knowledgeable about how chemical solutions affect different skin types and conditions.

 Why choose Dr. Green for a chemical peel?